scherrer-txt/bts/readme.md

 - [] Make the images smaller (*jekyll-assets/jekyll-compress-images/image-optim*)

 ## Did
+- [x] Fix some things in the mobile version (*make the menu nav thumb friendly, resize some headers*)
 - [x] Add a footer
-- [x] Added a fancy parallax for the post bg (*and fixed the menu scroll so it looks a bit nicer*)
+- [x] Add a fancy parallax for the post bg (*and fixed the menu scroll so it looks a bit nicer*)
 - [x] Redesign the older↔new post navigation
 - [x] Fix the disappearing menu on the index page (*what one element set to "position: absolute" can do, huh*)
-- [x] Found out how to change the default "↩" icon of footnotes to something else, so I finally don't have to resort to CSS trickery
+- [x] Find out how to change the default "↩" icon of footnotes to something else, so I don't have to resort to CSS trickery
 - [x] Write a script which adds a "↑" after headings, which acts as an anchor to the TOC element
 - [x] Make the colors more accessible
 - [x] Design a nicer TOC